howtographql/howtographql/content/backend/graphql-scala/6-interfaces.md

 ### Your DIY kit

-Before you'll go further, try to do something.
+Before you go further, try to do something.
 I think, at this point, you have a knowledge that let you add `User` and `Vote` models.
 Of course, I'll show what to do later in this chapter, but before you will go there, try to implement it alone.

 What you have to do: